ivnvxd/pyquest/markdown/14_networking_and_web.md

 This integrated example uses HTML to structure the document, CSS for styling the body and h1 element, and JavaScript to change the text of the h1 element when the button is clicked.

-#### Frontend Frameworks <a id="frontend-frameworks"></a>
+### Frontend Frameworks <a id="frontend-frameworks"></a>

 _Frontend frameworks_ are collections of pre-written code that provide a foundation for building web applications.
 They typically include reusable components, libraries, and tools that help developers create user interfaces and manage application state more efficiently.
+There are several popular frontend frameworks, each with its own strengths and use cases.

 1. **React**: [React](#https://reactjs.org/) is a JavaScript library for building user interfaces.
 It allows developers to create reusable UI components and manage the state of the application efficiently.
 React is known for its component-based architecture and virtual DOM, which enables high-performance rendering of user interfaces.